scala/docs.scala-lang/_sips/sips/2017-10-25-adding-prefix-types.md

 ---

 ## Motivation
-The general motivation is developers expect terms and types to behave the same.
+Developers expect terms and types to be expressed the same for mathematical and logical operations.

 ### Motivating examples

-The [singleton-ops library](https://github.com/fthomas/singleton-ops) with [Typelevel Scala](https://github.com/typelevel/scala) (which implemented [SIP-23](http://docs.scala-lang.org/sips/pending/42.type.html)) enables developers to express literal type operations more intuitively.
+The [singleton-ops library](https://github.com/fthomas/singleton-ops) with [Typelevel Scala](https://github.com/typelevel/scala) (which implemented [SIP-23](http://docs.scala-lang.org/sips/pending/42.type.html)) enable developers to express literal type operations more intuitively.
 For example:

 ```scala
 import singleton.ops._